 3-manifolds in 6-space

-This page is intended not only for specialists in embeddings, but also for mathematicians from other areas who want to apply or to learn the theory of embeddings.
+Most of this page is intended not only for specialists in embeddings, but also for mathematicians from other areas who want to apply or to learn the theory of embeddings.

 Example 2.2 (The Hopf embedding of into ).
 Represent Define

 It is easy to check that is an embedding.
-(The image of this embedding is given by the equations , .)
+(The image of this embedding in is given by the equations , .)